 2120.5.
-CURRICULUM CONTENT.
+Curriculum Content.

-Each supervisory union board shall ensure the written and delivered curriculum within their supervisory union is aligned with the standards approved by the State Board of Education.
-The curriculum shall be accessible to families and community members.
-Each school shall enable students to engage annually in rigorous, relevant and comprehensive learning opportunities that allow them to demonstrate proficiency in:
+Each supervisory union SU/SD board shall ensure the written and delivered curriculum within their supervisory union SU/SD is aligned with the standards approved by the State Board of Education.
+The curriculum shall be equitable, anti-racist, culturally responsive, antidiscriminatory, inclusive and accessible to families and community members.

+Each school shall enable students to engage annually in rigorous, relevant, and comprehensive learning opportunities that allow them to demonstrate proficiency in:

-- a. literacy (including critical thinking, language, reading, spelling, comprehension, speaking and listening, and writing); demonstrating proficiency in literacy includes the ability to engage with language to acquire, construct and communicate meaning, and to shape meaning to identity in all aspects of daily living.
-All students need to receive systematic reading instruction in the early grades from a teacher who is skilled in teaching reading through a variety of evidence-based instructional strategies that take into account language knowledge and skills, as measured by effective assessments (e.g. screening, formative, summative, and diagnostic) and the linguistic background of each student.
-Some students may require intensive supplemental instruction tailored to the unique difficulties encountered, irrespective of special-education eligibility. - b. mathematical content and practices (including numbers, operations, and the concepts of algebra and geometry) by the end of grade 10; - c. scientific inquiry and content knowledge (including the concepts of life sciences, physical sciences, earth and space sciences and engineering design); - d. global citizenship (including the concepts of civics, economics, geography, world language, the arts and cultural studies, and history); - e. physical education and health education as defined in 16 V.S.A. §131; - f. artistic expression (including visual, media and performing arts); and - g. transferable skills (including communication, collaboration, creativity, innovation, inquiry, problem solving, critical thinking, and the use of technology).
+a) literacy (including critical thinking, language, reading, spelling, comprehension, speaking and listening, and writing); demonstrating proficiency in literacy includes the ability to engage with language to acquire, construct and communicate meaning, and to shape meaning to identity in aspects of daily living.
+All students need to receive systematic reading instruction in the early grades from a teacher who is skilled in teaching reading through a variety of evidence-based instructional strategies that take into account language knowledge and skills, as measured by effective assessments (e.g., screening, formative, summative, and diagnostic) and the linguistic background of each student.
+Some students may require intensive supplemental instruction tailored to the unique difficulties encountered, irrespective of special education eligibility.

+- b) mathematical content and practices (including numbers, operations, and the concepts of algebra and geometry by the end of grade 10); - c) scientific practices, cross-scientific inquiry and content knowledge (including that includes the concepts of life sciences, physical sciences, earth and space sciences, and engineering and technology design); - d) global citizenship (including the concepts of civics, economics, geography, world language, the arts and cultural studies, and history); - e) physical education and health education as defined in 16 V.S.A. § 131, Schools shall: - i.
+Provide students in grades K-8 with at least two physical education classes per week and students in grades 9-12 with one and one-half years of physical education or the equivalent thereof. - Offer options for students in grades K-12 to participate in at least 30 minutes of physical activity within or outside of the school day.
+Physical activity may include recess and movement built into the curriculum but does not replace physical education classes. - iii.
+Provide comprehensive elementary and secondary health and physical education learning experiences, including the effects of tobacco, alcohol, and drugs on the human system for all students in accordance with sections 16 V.S.A. § 131 and § 906(b)(3). - f) artistic expression (including visual, media and performing arts); and - g) transferable skills (including communication, collaboration, creativity, innovation, inquiry, problem solving, critical thinking, and the use of technology).

-Each school shall provide students in grades K-8 with at least two physical education classes per week.
-Each school shall provide students in grades 9-12 with one and one-half years of physical education or the equivalent thereof.
+Each school shall provide students in grade K-8 with at least two physical education classes per week and students in grades 9-12 with one and on-half years of physical education or the equivalent thereof.

-Each school shall offer options for students in grades K-12 to participate in at least 30 minutes of physical activity within or outside of the school day.
-Physical activity may include recess and movement built into the curriculum, but does not replace physical education classes.
+Each school shall offer options for students in grades K-12 to participate in a t least 30 minutes of physical activity within or outside of the school day.
+Physical activity may include recess and movement built into the curriculum but odes not replace physical education classes.